Skip to main content

 Risks

-If you do not repay before the end of the 3-day loan duration, the lender can claim your entire collateral at any moment.
+If you do not repay before the end of the loan duration, the lender can claim your entire collateral at any moment.
 While you can technically still repay until the lender claims, do not rely on this window.
 Repayment timing is your responsibility.
 The full interest is always owed, even if you repay early.

 No price-based liquidation, margin call, or forced closure can occur during the loan.
 However, the collateral is still exposed to price fluctuations.
 If its value changes significantly, this affects the outcome at maturity for both sides.